-The Senior Health Insurance Program (SHIP) provides objective counseling, advocacy, and enrollment assistance to Illinois' Medicare beneficiaries and their caregivers.
-SHIP counselors are certified to perform personal searches using the Medicare plan finder tool comparing Part D prescription drug plans and Medicare Advantage plans in order to facilitate the best choices for individuals receiving benefits.
-Due to the increasing number of Medicare eligible beneficiaries needing assistance in applying for Medicare Parts A and B, counselors also facilitate enrollments by working closely with Social Security Administration (SSA).
-SHIP counselors utilized the Inflation Reduction Act benefits that cap all insulin drug prices to no more than \$35 per month, savings hundreds of dollars per beneficiary in drug plan costs.
+The Senior Health Insurance Program (SHIP) provides objective counseling, advocacy, and enrollment assistance to Illinois Medicare beneficiaries, their families, and caregivers.
+SHIP counselors are certified to perform personal searches using the Medicare plan finder tool comparing Part D prescription drug plans and Medicare Advantage plans to facilitate the best choices for individuals who are eligible.
+During the 2024 Open Enrollment Period (October 15 through December 7), counselors assisted over 33,000 beneficiaries with plan comparisons and performed more than 12,800 enrollments into Part D and Advantage plans.
+This assistance saved over \$1.9 million dollars overall resulting in an average of \$1,695 in cost savings per beneficiary enrollment change.